PixarAnimationStudios/OpenSubdiv/documentation/far_overview.rst

     that we can eventually get rid of the current re-ordering step applied to the control vertex indices.

-    We also intend to consolidate all bi-cubic patch types into using 16 control vertices, which will deprecate the *Boundary* and *Corner* types.

 Patch Transitions
 *****************